REASONING COMPILER: LLM-Guided Optimizations for Efficient Model Serving: Introduction

 \section{Introduction}

 The rise of model serving for LLMs, diffusion models, and other neural models has enabled a new class of intelligent systems, driving transformative applications in healthcare, education, and scientific discovery.
 These models incur significant computational demands during inference, which proportionally translate into substantial monetary costs.
 Driving down the cost of model serving is critical, not merely to broaden access and democratize inference, but to catalyze faster cycles of innovation in model design and deployment.
 Achieving this goal demands reducing inference runtime on computational infrastructure, resources that are not only expensive but also increasingly limited in availability.
 Compiler optimizations are a critical enabler, not only for cost-efficient inferencing across diverse applications but also for empowering rapid research iteration.
-According to Bill Dally~\cite{dally:hotchipskeynote:2023}, NVIDIA’s Chief Scientist, compiler optimizations have driven over a 400$\times$ improvement in runtime over the past decade, compared to just 2.5$\times$ from semiconductor scaling.

 Existing compilers struggle with neural models due to the exponentially large space of valid program transformations (e.g., tiling, fusion, and layout changes).
 Each decision, such as selecting a tiling factor or a parallelization strategy, introduces dependencies and constraints that influence the feasibility and performance benefits of subsequent transformations.
-As a result, neural compilation has increasingly turned to stochastic search techniques, such as genetic algorithms and evolutionary strategies, for optimization~\cite{autotvm:neurips:2020, tensor-comprehensions:arxiv:2018, ansor:osdi:2020, metaschedule:neurips:2022}.
+Rule-based optimizations also often rely on hand-tuned heuristics that can overfit to a specific workload or hardware target.
+The seminal work in superoptimization~\cite{superoptimization:asplos:1987, denali:pldi:2002, peephole-superoptimizer:asplos:2006} aimed to tackle these shortcomings through enumerative or symbolic search, but the search space proved combinatorial and rugged.
+STOKE~\cite{stoke:asplos:2013} showed that high-quality programs often lie in regions separated by low-probability paths, and therefore adopted Markov chain Monte Carlo (MCMC)-based randomized search.
+Neural compilers followed suit, using evolutionary search or simulated annealing to navigate similarly irregular landscapes~\cite{tensor-comprehensions:arxiv:2018, autotvm:neurips:2020, ansor:osdi:2020, metaschedule:neurips:2022}.
 While these methods have shown promise in discovering performant configurations, they are fundamentally sample-inefficient.
-As a result, these techniques often explore redundant or invalid configurations.
-They also overlook synergistic transformations that emerge only when decisions are made with contextual awareness.
+They overlook synergistic transformations that emerge only when decisions are made with contextual awareness.
+These techniques also often explore redundant subspaces or invalid configurations.